 Kanye West ft.
 GLC and Consequence | “Spaceship” (prod. by Kanye West) | College Dropout | 2003

 If it is Kanye’s sheer artistry that has garnered him world renown, Evidence certainly has those roots covered.
-By the same token, if Kanye has reeled in his audience by baiting us with the commoner’s testimonial then Evidence has cast the same line yielding a different catch.
+By the same token, if Kanye has reeled in his audience by baiting us with the commoner’s testimonial, then Evidence has cast the same line yielding a different catch.

-“I pay the mortgage and the storage and it keep pouring.
-Can’t afford it so I gotta keep on touring.
-Trying to make a record in between was never foreign.
-But I’m familiar when there’s no way to avoid it.
-No way I was loyal in believing in “C.R.E.A.M.” but when the well runs dry we go beyond our means.“
+I pay the mortgage and the storage and it keep pouring / Can’t afford it so I gotta keep on touring / Trying to make a record in between was never foreign / But I’m familiar when there’s no way to avoid it / No way I was loyal in believing in “CREAM” / But when the well runs dry we go beyond our means.“

 Evidence has a background story comparable to Kanye interwoven with academia and art.
 Kanye West bears the college dropout title after withdrawing from the American Academy of Art.
-Evidence is also a dropout, leaving Santa Monica College after less than two years.
+Evidence is also a college dropout, leaving Santa Monica College after less than two years.

-Evidence | “It Wasn’t Me” (prod. by Evidence) | Cats & Dogs | 2011
+Evidence | “It Wasn’t Me” (prod. by Rahki & Daniel “Danny Keyz” Tannenbaum) | Cats & Dogs | 2011

-“My first album only had underground appearances.
-So what’s the outcome?
-I’m still an underground lyricist.
-And fame don’t even capture what my interest is, I’m halfway to famous, halfway away from infamous“
+“My first album only had underground appearances / So what’s the outcome?
+I’m still an underground lyricist / And fame don’t even capture what my interest is / I’m halfway to famous, halfway away from infamous.“

-“Keep a plant in my car like Good Friday, keep my world godly.
-I stay grounded like my lobby, tagging ‘Bucket’ on the wall but never tatted on my body“
+“Keep a plant in my car like Good Friday, keep my world godly / I stay grounded like my lobby, tagging ‘Bucket’ on the wall but never tatted on my body.“

 At the same age of 35 years, Evidence holds four years of recording seniority over Kanye.
 Accompanied by emcee Rakaa Iriscience and DJ/producer DJ Babu, Evidence flourished from the cracks of the Los Angeles underground music scene as the three comprised the group Dilated Peoples.

-Their second album The Platform spearheaded their major label debut with Capitol Records in 2000, the same year Kanye landed production credit on The Dynasty: La Roc Familia.
+Their second album, The Platform, spearheaded their major label debut with Los Angeles headquartered Capitol Records in 2000, the same year Kanye landed production credit on “The Dynasty: La Roc Familia” album.
 Though they emit different sounds, Evidence, like Kanye, has crafted his production with clever sampling.

 Later that year, Dilated Peoples joined as opening act on the College Dropout Tour.
-Circumstances would separate Evidence from the tour, but also box him and Kanye into the same corner.
+Circumstances would separate Evidence from the tour but also box him and Kanye into the same corner.

-“When Kanye was chasing spaceships all over the nation, I was at the gravesite face on the pavement.
-Left “College Dropout,” first flight racing from Scranton, Pennsylvania on a crop plane praying.
-Heart ’bout to pop out my chest in Pittsburgh.
-Paranoid in first class, heard a voice whisper.
-Just touched back in LAX and my phone starts buzzin to a thousand texts.
-Out the gate and runnin like I’m motorless.
-(I Still Love You) explained if you don’t know the rest.“
+“When Kanye was chasing spaceships all over the nation / I was at the gravesite face on the pavement / Left College Dropout, first flight racing from Scranton, Pennsylvania on a crop plane praying / Heart ’bout to pop out my chest in Pittsburgh / Paranoid in first class, heard a voice whisper / Just touched back in LAX and my phone starts buzzin’ to a thousand texts / Out the gate and runnin’ like I’m motorless / ‘I Still Love You’ explained if you don’t know the rest.“

-The “rest” alludes to the passing of Evidence’s mother Jana Taylor two weeks after he left the tour.
-Three years later, in 2007, Kanye would face the same misfortune, when his mother Donda West passed after complications with a cosmetic surgery.
-Both artists seem to have negotiated their mothers’ passing similarly (see below).
+“The rest,” told through his 2007 song “I Still Love You,” alluded to the passing of Evidence’s mother Jana Taylor two weeks after he left the tour.
+Three years later, in 2007, Kanye would face the same misfortune when his mother Donda West passed after complications from a cosmetic surgery.
+Both artists seem to have negotiated their mothers’ passing similarly.

-Evidence explains his mother’s influence on his use of Instagram with 2DopeBoyz (0:00-1:45)
+Evidence explains his mother’s influence on his use of Instagram with 2DopeBoyz (0:00-1:45).

 But what about the other Mr. West?
-The Mr. West who shines brilliantly to a privy audience daring enough to exhume hip-hop’s hidden gem and has been molded by comparable pressures as “the Mr. West of hip hop.”
+The Mr. West who attracts an audience privy and daring enough to exhume hip-hop’s hidden gem has been molded by comparable pressures as “the Mr. West of hip hop.”
 Evidence, hip hop’s Mr. West, and Kanye West, the Mr. West of hip-hop, meet below.